softwarebrauerei/SobrCameraView-ios/README.md

 SobrCameraView for iOS
 ======================
 A simple UIView-Subclass which enables border detection of documents.
+Based on [IPDFCameraViewController of Maximilian Mackh](https://github.com/mmackh/IPDFCameraViewController), rewritten in Swift and added some enhancements.

 ## Features
+- Live border detection
+- Flash / Torch
+- Image Filters for better scanning results
+- Easy to use with a simple API

 ## Requirements
 - iOS 8.0+